k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 ### Catalog Masking

-The Catalog Masking Actor uses the catalog_info MTable in order to identify at run-time which fields are supposed to be masked.
+The Catalog Masking Actor uses the catalog_info MTable in order to identify, at run-time, which fields are supposed to be masked.

 The Catalog Masking algorithm is as follows: